warking94/macrotrader/README.md

    ARCHIVE - Create comprehensive documentation
    QA - Validate technical implementation (can be called from any mode)
    ```

+4. **Starting to work with your project**:
+After successfully installing Memory Bank...

 ## Core Files and Their Purposes